Thinking of Coming to Spain as a Researcher?

 Researcher Permit

 You can apply for a Researcher Permit if you are coming to Spain to conduct research, whether you are employed by a Spanish institution or visiting for a collaboration.
+PhD candidates are also considered researchers (R1).

 You may perform your research at any public or private organization in Spain that engages in R&D activities.